kdave/btrfsmaintenance/README.md

 __Tuning:__

 * the recommended period is weekly, but monthly is also fine
-* the trim commands might not have an effect and are up to the device, eg. a block range too small or other constraints that may differ by device type/vendor/firmware
+* the trim commands might not have an effect and are up to the device, e.g. a block range too small or other constraints that may differ by device type/vendor/firmware
-* the default configuration is *off* because of the the system fstrim.timer
+* the default configuration is *off* because of the system fstrim.timer

 ### defrag ###